johnwesterman/illumio_core/README.md

 source ./pcealiases
 ```

-On my own PCE I prefer to have these aliases in my login script.
+I prefer to have these aliases in my login script.
 I will modify .bash_profile and add these aliases to the bottom of that file so when I login next time I don't have to use the 'source' command to pull them in my environment.

 The other thing I do on my PCE installations is add '.' to my path.
 This keeps me from having to put './' in front of all the commands I just want to run from the command line without all the fuss.